Historic Alexandria Candlelight Tours - 2016

-Order tickets online, or call Gadsby's Tavern Museum at 703.746.4242.
-Tickets can also be purchased in person at the Museum.
+Tickets can be purchased at shop.alexandriava.gov.
 All sales are final.
 This is a rain or shine event!
 Sites can be toured in any order.
-A complimentary shuttle runs between the sites on both days.
+A complimentary shuttle runs between the sites throughout the evening.

-Gadsby's Tavern Museum: Consider this your home away from home and enjoy the warm hospitality of the tavern made famous by John Gadsby from 1796 until 1808.
+Enjoy the warm hospitality of the tavern made famous by John Gadsby from 1796 until 1808.
 Let the scent of fresh greens and sight of lovely candlelit rooms enhance your tour of the historic buildings known today as Gadsby's Tavern Museum.
-Unpack your trunk and enjoy entertainments of the season, including 18th-century music and English Country dance demonstrations held in the same room where George Washington danced the minuet.
+Play a period game as you share stories of 12th night celebrations or join in the 18th-century music and English Country dance demonstrations held in the same room where George Washington danced.

-Lee-Fendall House: Immerse yourself in the sights and smells of a Victorian Christmas.
+Immerse yourself in the sights and smells of a Victorian Christmas.
 Celebrate the season with the Fleming family, who lived in this home from 1870-1879.
 Mr. and Mrs. Fleming trim the tree and prepare for the arrival of friends and family while the youngest children look for a visit from Santa Claus.
-Traditional handcrafted Christmas decorations will be available for sale in the gift shop.

 Guides in period dress welcome you to the historic candlelit sanctuary, dating back to 1837, decorated with Christmas greenery and filled with seasonal music.
 The Church, still active today, has a history that reaches back to the arrival of Scottish settlers in the 1700s.
 The church yard, which contains the grave of the unknown soldier of the American Revolution, will also be open to guests.